olliesmith3/bank_tech_test/README.md

 1) To be able to change the date formatting I needed to separate the formatting and the data.
 This meant storing the raw date inside the transaction and formatting in the print_statement method.
 This then allowed me to pass the option into the format_date method and decide which format to use.

 2) Introducing a second option made it clear I could not have the default value being nil as I would not know which option to action.
+This led me to having instance variables for each option and having a helper method that carried out different options based on the option selected.

+3) This was

 ## Plan:
 ```